Prabhashie/travel_light/README.md

 - Also, there's no user authorization or authentication implemented, so the application is assumed to be run by an authorized user.
 - All input data is assumed to be valid and well-formed.
 - A tap OFF with no matching tap ON is considered an incomplete trip.
+- In the interest of time, not all real-world scenarios are covered, such as existance of multiple routes passing through the same stop, or multiple buses operating on the same route.
-- I haven't written all possible test cases to meet coverage requirements in the interest of time.
-But the provided tests cover the main scenarios.
+- For the same reason as above, not all possible unit tests have been written to meet coverage requirements.
+The provided tests cover the main scenarios and an idea of the tests written.
 ---
 # Improvements
 - The application is designed to be simple and easy to understand, focusing on the core business logic.